cofide/cofide-demos/README.md

 🚀

-Note: you can read more details and the the various configuration options in the `cofidectl` documentation.
+You can read more details and the the various configuration options in the `cofidectl` [documentation](https://www.github.com/cofide/cofidectl/docs).

 ### Deploy the application server and client